shivasankaran-18/blogsphere/README.md

 # This is a Medium-like app
 - A user can signup and signin
-- A  user can publish blogs and view ohter's blogs
+- A  user can publish blogs and view other's blogs